Juliansky89/vpn-kill-switch/README.md

 # Instructions

 Step 1.
-Clone the repo into your machine
+Clone the repo into your machine:
 <code>git clone http://github.com/JulianskyCode/vpn-kill-switch</code>

 Step 2.
-Open the cloned repo (don't start the script yet): cd vpn-kill-switch https://www.ibvpn.com/billing/images/Linux_KillSWtich/1.png
+Open the cloned repo (don't start the script yet):
+<code>cd vpn-kill-switch</code>
+https://www.ibvpn.com/billing/images/Linux_KillSWtich/1.png

 Step 3.
 Connect to one of the ibVPN servers.
-This is important to be enabled now as you won't be able to connect after the killswitch has been enabled.
+This is <b>important</b> to be enabled now as you won't be able to connect after the killswitch has been enabled.

 Step 4.
-After getting connected to the VPN, run the killswitch script: sh killswitch.sh https://www.ibvpn.com/billing/images/Linux_KillSWtich/2.png
+After getting connected to the VPN, run the killswitch script:
+<code>sh killswitch.sh</code>
+https://www.ibvpn.com/billing/images/Linux_KillSWtich/2.png

 # Options